Academic Regulations

 On this page:

 The Olin Business School is a community of individuals with diverse backgrounds and interests who share certain fundamental goals.
 Primary among these goals is the creation and maintenance of an atmosphere conducive to learning and personal growth for everyone in the community.
-Becoming a member of the Olin community is a privilege that brings certain responsibilities and expectations.
-The success of Olin in attaining its goals and in maintaining its reputation of academic excellence depends on the willingness of its members, both collectively and individually, to meet their responsibilities.
-It is imperative that all individuals associated with Olin conduct themselves with the utmost integrity in all aspects of their lives, both on and off campus.
-Learn more about Olin’s Code of Conduct by reviewing the Olin Business School Conduct Code (PDF).
+Becoming a member of the Olin and Washington University community is a privilege that brings certain responsibilities and expectations.
+It is imperative that all individuals associated with Olin and Washington University conduct themselves with the utmost integrity in all aspects of their lives, both on and off campus.
+Learn more about the Code of Conduct by reviewing the Olin Undergraduate Policies site.

 Attendance